 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-If you’re deciding between Fidelity Investments and Robinhood, it’s important to consider what you need from a broker.
+If you’re deciding between Fidelity Investments and Robinhood, the right choice depends on what you actually need from a broker.

-Here’s a comparison to help you choose the best platform for you.
+Here’s a side-by-side comparison to help you pick.

 Fidelity logo